 - If transmission failure occurs, transport your vehicle on a flatbed truck. - Do not run the engine while being towed using this method.
-Transmission damage could result if the vehicle is towed with the engine running. - For vehicles with automatic transmission, the traveling speed must be limited to less than 20 mph (30 km/h) and the traveling distance to less than 31 miles (50 km).
+Transmission damage could result if the vehicle is towed with the engine running. - For models with automatic transmission, the traveling speed must be limited to less than 20 mph (30 km/h) and the traveling distance to less than 31 miles (50 km).
 For greater speeds and distances, transport your vehicle on a flat-bed truck.

-Rear gate - if the rear gate cannot be opened
+Rear gate - if the rear gate cannot be unlocked

-In the event that you cannot open the rear gate by operating the power door locking switches or the remote keyless entry system, you can open it from inside the cargo area.
+In the event that you cannot unlock the rear gate by operating the power door locking switches or the remote keyless entry system, you can unlock it from inside the cargo area.

-1. Remove the access cover at the bottom-center of the rear gate trim.

-2. Locate the rear gate lock release lever behind the rear gate trim panel.
+- 1. Remove the access cover at the bottom-center of the rear gate trim. - 2.
+Locate the rear gate lock release lever behind the rear gate trim panel.

 Never operate the rear gate lock release lever with fingers because doing so may cause an injury.
-Always use a screwdriver or a similar tool.
+Always use a flat-head screwdriver or a similar tool.

-- 3. Turn the lever to the right position using a screwdriver. - 4.
-Open the rear gate from outside by holding the rear gate with your hands.
+- 3. To unlock the rear gate, turn the lever to the right position using a flat-head screwdriver or a similar tool. - 4.
+Open the rear gate from outside by raising the rear gate handle.

-Moonroof - if the moonroof cannot be closed
+Moonroof - if moonroof cannot be closed